An Introduction to Choosing Cardstock and Patterned Paper for Scrapbooking

 Ever found yourself buying a drop-dead-gorgeous party dress, or a fabulous piece of jewelry, and then it never left the closet because you had no place to wear it?
 The same exact thing can (and will) happen to you with scrapbooking papers if you aren’t careful.

 Be especially cautious about buying papers with large, eye-popping, or busy designs.
 Any pattern that competes with your photos could prove to be a challenge to use, or at least, to use well, in your layouts.
 Those papers often look so pretty that it’s hard to resist them.
 If you really want them, grab them with the intention of using them for making cards, gifts, collages, altered art and home decor items — or to use sparingly in your layouts.
-Otherwise you might end up with a huge stash of unused patterned papers.
+Otherwise you might end up with a huge stash of unused patterned paper.

 If you ever do find yourself with a bunch of “mistake” papers in your stash, try making cards or collages with them.
 Those gorgeous focal papers work really well for those types of projects.